angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 You can probably see what this will lead to in the long run: Code duplication.
 Every component displaying books will have to select the normalized data from the store and accumulate it in the template.
 Now imagine an API change.
-With this amount of duplication it could mean that every components typescript file as well as all Angular templates would have to be touched.
+With this amount of duplication it could mean that every component's typescript file as well as all Angular templates would have to be touched.
 But how can we solve this?

 Abstractly speaking: Currently we retrieve the data normalized via the API (1) and put it normalized into the state (2).